This article illustrates seven cases of fetal alcohol syndrome (FAS).

 August 18, 2020

-Maternal behaviours in pregnancy associated with adverse pregnancy, birth and health outcomes include tobacco smoking, poor nutrition, alcohol consumption and low physical activity, collectively referred to as the SNAP risk factors.
-In this study published in 2020 seven electronic databases were searched for studies that examined the effect of interventions addressing multiple SNAP behaviours.
+Maternal behaviours in pregnancy associated with adverse pregnancy, birth and health outcomes include tobacco smoking, poor nutrition, alcohol consumption and low physical activity.
+These behaviours are referred to as the SNAP risk factors.
+In this study the effect of interventions addressing multiple SNAP behaviours was examined.

 September 2, 2020

-The objective of this study published in 2020 was to test the associations between maternal prenatal alcohol and tobacco exposures and depressive symptoms in the offspring, adjusting for a wide range of potential confounders.
+The objective of this study was to test the associations between maternal prenatal alcohol and tobacco exposures and depressive symptoms in the offspring, adjusting for a wide range of potential confounders.

 October 16, 2020

-The study published in 2020 identified where Australian women obtained information about alcohol during pregnancy, their preferred sources of information, and their perceptions of the role of health professionals in providing information.
+This study identified where Australian women obtained information about alcohol during pregnancy, their preferred sources of information, and their perceptions of the role of health professionals in providing information.

 November 24, 2020

-The alcohol guideline 3: women who are pregnant or breastfeeding, makes direct reference to FASD.
+The alcohol guideline 3 is directed towards women who are pregnant or breastfeeding.
 It recommends not drinking alcohol is the safest for women who are pregnant, planning a pregnancy or breastfeeding.
 The report was published by the National Health and Medical Research Council (NHMRC).

 December 3, 2020